 - The Operations locker is number 207, found on the top right section of the red lockers outside room 301. - The keys are to be in the possession of work-study students for concerts only.
-They must return to the office at the end of each event or shift.
+They must return to the office at the end of each event or shift and placed in the drawer.
 The keys allow for access to spaces within the building, so it is important that these are secure.
 If anyone is found to have shared the combination to the locker or given the keys to someone other than a work-study, they will be immediately dismissed.